expertiza/expertiza/DEPLOY.md

 3. Edit line and set to `set :repo_url, 'https://github.com/<YOUR_GITHUB_USER>/expertiza.git'`
 4. Edit line and set to `set :rvm_ruby_version, '2.6.6'`
 5. Edit line and set to `set :deploy_to, "/home/krshah3/expertiza_deploy"`
+6. Edit line and set to `set :branch, 'deploy'`

 ## `/config/deploy/staging.rb`